jmaronas/prhltgpu.software.installation/README.md

 ## 2.1 Examples

 Once you have installed your enviroment, which will install many of the tools needed for machine learning softwares, I provide an example on how to install many of the softwares.
 I also provide some types on how to proceed.
 For instance in torch I found that the installation changed when compiling against cuda 9 instead of cuda 8.
-You can find them in the examples folder PONER ENLACE of **this public repository**.
+You can find them in the [examples folder](https://github.com/jmaronas/prhltgpu.software.installation/tree/master/examples) of **this public repository**.

 In the examples folder you can find  how to install the following softwares withing the  PRHLTGPU software configuration: